DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 4: Configure name resolution

-1. From the SSH session on s03-db-0, add two entries to the **/etc/hosts** file that provide the name resolution for both hosts within the virtual network:
+1. From the SSH session on s03-db-0, add two entries to the **/etc/hosts** file in order to provide name resolution for both hosts within the virtual network:

     ```
     172.16.1.10 s03-db-0